sivalabs/sivalabs-hugo/content/posts/2023/2023-09-28-spring-security-oauth2-tutorial-part6.md

 ## Conclusion
 In this article, we have explored the sample microservices project that we will be working on for this Spring Security OAuth 2 Tutorial series.
-In the next article, we will explore setting up Keycloak, creating the **messages-webapp** application and securing it in detail.
+In the next article, we will work on setting up Keycloak, creating the **messages-webapp** application and securing it in detail.